ashank19/data/README.md

-This branch contains projects based on sql and tableau.
+This branch contains projects based on sql,tableau and microsoft excel.

 The chinook .db is the database of a music store and queries related to it are present as text files with each file containing the code of the specific query along with it's code.